 Carbon Capture and Storage (CCS)

-Carbon capture, utilisation and storage (CCUS or CCS) is one of the technologies that can help to reduce our carbon dioxide (CO2) emissions to the atmosphere.
+Carbon capture and storage (CCS) is recognised as one of the key carbon management technologies or measures that can help reduce human-made carbon dioxide (CO2) emissions to the atmosphere.
+CCS integrates a range of technologies in the following areas:

-Geoscience Australia has had an active role in CCS for some 20 years, primarily in the areas of geological storage, greenhouse gas monitoring and verification, provision of technical advice, and outreach and education.
-Much of our work is closely aligned with or funded through our parent department, the Department of Industry, Science and Resources (DISR), and CO2CRC.
+Geoscience Australia has had an active role in CCS for over 25 years, with a primary focus on ‘Storage’ – including geological storage, greenhouse gas monitoring and verification, provision of technical advice, and outreach and education.
+Our work is closely aligned with or funded through the Department of Industry, Science and Resources, the Department of Climate Change, Energy, the Environment and Water, and key research organisations such as CSIRO and CO2CRC.

-On this page, you can find out more about our current work on CCS-related projects, completed projects, our engagement in partnerships and collaborations, and further information - including our key publications and data releases.
+Navigate through these pages to find out more about our work on CCS, including our key publications and data releases.

 Carbon capture and storage takes carbon dioxide and injects it deep underground.